oroinc/documentation/commerce/user_guide/index.rst

 OroCommerce Sandbox
 -------------------

-You can use the <a href="https://www.orocommerce.com/demo">OroCommerce Online Demo</a> to try out the interactions described in this guide.
+You can use the `OroCommerce Online Demo <https://www.orocommerce.com/demo>`_ to try out the interactions described in this guide.

 Table of Contents
 -----------------